Top of the page

 Your left atrial appendage (LAA) closure was done to close off this area in your heart.
 The procedure can help prevent a clot from moving out of the LAA to the heart or brain.
 This can prevent a stroke.
 Your doctor used a catheter to place a small device that plugs up the LAA.

 After the procedure, you will spend at least 1 night in the hospital.
-Your groin may have a bruise and feel sore for a couple of days.
+Your groin may have a bruise and feel sore for a few days.
 This is where the catheter was inserted into your blood vessel.
 You can do light activities around the house.
 But don't do anything strenuous for a day or two.

 Within the coming year, you will likely have a couple of tests to check that the device has closed off the LAA.